Somatic Sex Education Coaching

 River holds a lot of integrity as a practitioner.
 They hold a solid container, have a lot of diverse experience, are non-judgmental, and are very professional and skilled.
 River helped me to trust my body's reactions and to stay present, even when my reactions felt unpleasant and uninteresting, or my mind perceived them as irrelevant.
 I appreciated the deep trust of even the subtleties.

 Even though a part of me wanted to speed up and do intense and ecstatic activities— what I thought somatic sex education was supposed to look like— I discovered how much I desired to slow down.
-There is SO much there, even in seemingly mundane touch.
+There is SO much there, even in seemingly mundane practices.
 Also, during our sessions, a playful side of me really came out and I felt like a dormant energy was liberated!

 My biggest takeaway from this immersive experience was that I feel like I've cracked the seal on some of the self-exploration that felt intimidating and inaccessible to me.
 Having River there to "hold my hand," so to speak, supported me in broaching some of these frontiers.
 As a result, I feel more confident going forward in exploring my body on my own.
 I feel more trust in slowing down and noticing the places where I'm already putting the principles of this work into practice rather than feeling chronically not at some imagined standard.”